skip to main content

 Vitally in the high jump, O'Connor cleared 1.81m on the third attempt, before failing to get over 1.84m.

-Anna Hall and Sofie Dokter both cleared that height.
+Hall and Dokter both cleared that height.
 Hall then bowed out at 1.87m.
 Dokter exited the competition at the next height but in the lead after two events.

 In the final event of the morning session, O'Connor produced two personal bests.
-She added one centimetre to her previous shot put best in round two, before adding an additional five centimetres, throwing 14.70m in the final round to secure the bronze medal position with the long jump and 800m to come on Sunday evening.
+She added one centimetre to her previous shot put best in round two, before adding an additional five centimetres, throwing 14.70m in the final round to secure the bronze medal position with two events remaining.

 With only the top three to qualify automatically and the next six fastest advancing on time, Lavin was pushed out of the non-automatic slots by the third heat.